 In many M2M scenarios, direct discovery of resources is not practical due to sleeping nodes, limited bandwidth, or networks where multicast traffic is inefficient.
 These problems can be solved by deploying a network element called a Resource Directory (RD), which hosts descriptions of resources held on other servers (referred to as "endpoints") and allows lookups to be performed for those resources.
-An endpoint is a web server associated with specific IP address and port; thus a physical device may host one or more endpoints.
+An endpoint is a web server associated with a specific IP address and port; thus a physical device may host one or more endpoints.
 Endpoints may also act as clients.

-The Resource Directory implements a set of REST interfaces for endpoints to register and maintain collections of links, called resource directory entries.
-[I-D.ietf-core-resource-directory] specifies the web interfaces that an RD supports in order for web servers to discover the RD and to register, maintain, lookup and remove resource descriptions; for the RD to validate entries; and for clients to lookup resources from the RD.
-Furthermore, new link attributes useful in conjunction with an RD are defined.
+The Resource Directory implements a set of REST interfaces for endpoints to register and maintain collections of links, called resource directory registrations.
+[I-D.ietf-core-resource-directory] specifies the web interfaces that an RD supports for endpoints to discover the RD and to register, maintain, lookup and remove resource descriptions; for the RD to validate entries; and for clients to lookup resources from the RD.